Recurring Walks

 Meet inside the park by the Mindfulness Living Club bench.

-The activity will begin at 10 a.m. in front of the iris bed with a short period of instruction, followed by twenty minutes of silent group walking meditation on a flat paved path.
-There will be time afterwards to socialize or ask questions.
+The activity begins at 10 am in front of the iris bed with a short period of instruction, followed by twenty minutes of silent group walking meditation on a flat paved path.
+There is time afterwards to socialize or ask questions.
 All are welcome—no previous experience with meditation or mindfulness is necessary.

 “Look deep into nature, and then you will understand everything better.”